-- 4.1.1 Reportable matters are safety occurrences that involve the operation of an aircraft, including preparation for departure and during disembarkation. - 4.1.2 Specifically, in relation to a particular crewed aircraft, reportable matters must occur during the period: - a.
-Beginning when the aircraft is being prepared for take-off; and - b. ending when all passengers and crew members have disembarked after the flight. - 4.1.3 For uncrewed aircraft, reportable matters must occur during the period: - a.
-Beginning when the aircraft is ready to move with the purpose of flight; and - b. ending when the aircraft comes to rest at the end of the flight and the primary propulsion system is shut down.
-In the case of an uncrewed aircraft without a primary propulsion system (such as a gas balloon), the end of flight is when the aircraft comes to rest at the end of the flight.
+4.1.1.
+Reportable matters are safety occurrences that involved the operation of the aircraft, including preparation for departure and during disembarkation.

+- 4.1.2.
+Specifically, in relation to a particular crewed aircraft, reportable matters must occur during the period: - a. beginning when the aircraft is being prepared for take-off; and - b. ending when all passengers and crew members have disembarked after the flight. - 4.1.3.
+For uncrewed aircraft, reportable matters must occur during the period: - a. beginning when the aircraft is ready to move with the purpose of flight; and - b. ending when the aircraft comes to rest at the end of the flight and the primary propulsion system is shut down.

-4.2 Emergency declaration
+4.2.
+Emergency declaration

-- 4.2.1 A declaration of an emergency, in relation to an aircraft, means: - a.
-A declaration, by a flight crew member of the aircraft, of an alert phase (PAN PAN) or a distress phase (MAYDAY); or - b. a declaration by an air traffic service provider of a distress phase (DETRESFA) in relation to the aircraft.
+- 4.2.1.
+A declaration of an emergency, in relation to an aircraft, means: - a. a declaration, by a flight crew member of the aircraft, of an alert phase (PAN PAN) or a distress phase (MAYDAY); or - b. a declaration by an air traffic service provider of a distress phase (DETRESFA) in relation to the aircraft.

-4.3 Loss of separation standard between aircraft
+4.3.
+Loss of separation standard between aircraft

-- 4.3.1 A situation where the recognised separation standard (vertical, lateral or longitudinal) between aircraft that are being provided with an Air Navigation Service Provider (ANSP) separation service is infringed.
-This includes any of the following: - a.
-Loss of procedural or surveillance separation standards. - b.
-Loss of prescribed runway or wake turbulence separation standards. - c.
-Visual reference is lost during visual separation by a pilot or air traffic controller in controlled airspace.
+- 4.3.1.
+A situation where the recognised separation standard (vertical, lateral or longitudinal) between aircraft that are being provided with an Air Navigation Service Provider separation service is infringed.
+This includes: - a. loss of procedural or surveillance separation standards - b. loss of prescribed runway or wake turbulence separation standards - c. visual reference is lost during visual separation by a pilot or air traffic controller in controlled airspace.

-4.4 Serious property damage incident (external)
+4.4.
+Serious property damage incident (external)

-- 4.4.1 In relation to the operation of an aircraft, damage to property outside the aircraft that would cost at least \$25,000 to repair or replace, that is caused by: - Contact with any part of the aircraft, including anything that is attached to the aircraft or that has become detached from the aircraft; or - b. direct exposure to jet blast, propeller wash or rotor downwash from the aircraft.
+- 4.4.1.
+In relation to the operation of an aircraft, damage to property outside the aircraft that would cost at least \$25,000 to repair or replace, that is caused by: - a. contact with any part of the aircraft, including anything that is attached to the aircraft or that has become detached from the aircraft; or - b. direct exposure to jet blast, propeller wash or rotor downwash from the aircraft.

-4.5 Aircraft accident
+4.5.
+Aircraft accident

-- 4.5.1 A person suffers a fatal aircraft-related injury (see 5.1) in relation to the operation of the aircraft; or - 4.5.2 A person suffers a serious aircraft-related injury (see 5.2) in relation to the operation of the aircraft; or - 4.5.3 The aircraft sustains damage or structural failure (see 5.3), or there are reasonable grounds for believing that the aircraft has sustained damage or structural failure, which: - a.
-Adversely affects the structural strength, performance or flight characteristics of the aircraft; and - b. would normally require major repair or replacement of the affected component. - c.
-Except for any of the following: - (i) Engine failure; - (ii) engine damage limited to a single engine (including damage to its cowlings or accessories); - (iii) damage to propellers, wing tips, antennas, probes, vanes, tyres, brakes, wheels, fairings, panels, landing gear doors or windscreens; - (iv) damage such as small dents or puncture holes to the aircraft skin; - (v) minor damage to main rotor blades, tail rotor blades or landing gear; - (vi) minor damage resulting from hail or bird strike (including holes in the RADOME); or - (vii) the aircraft is missing; or - (viii)the aircraft is completely inaccessible.
+- 4.5.1.
+A person suffers a fatal aircraft related injury (see 5.1) in relation to the operation of the aircraft; or - 4.5.2.
+A person suffers a serious aircraft related injury (see 5.2) in relation to the operation of the aircraft; or - 4.5.3.
+The aircraft sustains damage or structural failure, or there are reasonable grounds for believing that the aircraft has sustained damage or structural failure, which: - a. adversely affects the structural strength, performance or flight characteristics of the aircraft; and - b. would normally require major repair or replacement of the affected component; - c. except for any of the following: - engine failure;

+- engine damage limited to a single engine (including damage to its cowlings or accessories); - damage to propellers, wing tips, antennas, probes, vanes, tyres, brakes, wheels, fairings, panels, landing gear doors or windscreens; - damage such as small dents or puncture holes to the aircraft skin; - minor damage to main rotor blades, tail rotor blades or landing gear; - minor damage resulting from hail or bird strike (including holes in the radome); or - 4.5.4.
+The aircraft is missing; or - 4.5.5.
+The aircraft is completely inaccessible.

-4.6 Reportable serious aircraft incident
+4.6.
+Reportable serious aircraft incident